mb21/panwriter-website/download.md

 # PanWriter

-Markdown editor for macOS, Windows and Linux.
+Free and open-source markdown editor for macOS, Windows and Linux.

 ::: download